-We next operationalized the extent of cheating such that those reporting solving more than 80% of the problems (i.e., 9 or 10 out of 10, marked as the dashed line in Figure 3) were denoted as “brazen” lying.
+We next operationalized the extent of cheating, and those reporting solving more than 80% of the problems (i.e., nine or ten out of ten, marked as the dashed line in Figure 3) were denoted as “brazen” liars.
 We found that there were 25.6% brazen liars in the Self-report condition, compared to only 5.88% in the Control condition.
-In the two pledge conditions, the percent of participants reporting solving more than 80% of the problems was closer to the Control, at 8.62% for the Pledge condition, and 10% in the Pledge & Fine condition.
-The differences between Pledge and Control in the percent of such “brazen” cheating were not statistically significant, x2(2) = 1.39, p = 0.49.
-These differences remained similar when we changed the cut-off for brazen lying to 70% or 90% as well.
-In other words, adding a pledge reduced cheating also among those who cheated to a relatively large and “brazen” degree.
+In the two Pledge conditions, the percentage of participants reporting solving over 80% of the problems was closer to that of the Control condition, at 8.62% for the Pledge condition, and 10% in the Pledge & Fine condition.
+The differences between the Pledge and Control conditions for the percentage of such “brazen” cheating were not statistically significant, x2(2) = 1.39, p = 0.49.
+These differences remained similar when the cutoff for brazen lying was changed to either 70% or 90%.
+In effect, adding a pledge reduced cheating also among those who cheated to a relatively great and “brazen” degree.

 Individual differences.
 Next, we explored for individual differences in the effect of the pledge on dishonesty.
-We found that neither gender, education or religiosity had a statistically significant interaction effect with the condition on the percent of problem reported as solved, Fs < 2, p > .01.
-Anecdotally, we did find a main effect for gender on the levels of cheating, F (1, 448) = 11.54, p < .01, as men reported solving, on average, 7.5% more problems than women.
-However, the lack of significant interaction effects means that the pledge did not have different effects among individuals different in gender, education or religiosity.
+We found that neither gender, education, or religiosity had a statistically significant interaction effect on the percentage of problems reported as solved according to the condition, Fs < 2, p > .01.
+Anecdotally, we did find a main effect for gender on the levels of cheating, F (1, 448) = 11.54, p < .01, as, on average, men reported solving 7.5% more problems than did women.
+However, the lack of significant interaction effects means that the pledge did not have different effects among individuals differing in gender, education, or religiosity.

-Wave 2: checking for the possibility for adaptation overtime to pledges
+Phase 2: Checking for the Possibility of Adaptation Over Time of Pledges

-About a year later, we returned to the same sample to investigate whether the effect of the pledge would replicate over time.
-We sent invitations to all the participants in Study 1 and were able to receive, after three weeks of sampling, responses from 297 participants, which were 62% of the original sample.
-In the final sample, we had 39% females, and the mean age was 40.14 (SD=11.6).
-Participants were all allocated to the same condition they were in the first wave and completed the study in the similar design and procedure described above, using the same matrix problems, the same order of questions, etc. The only difference was that we asked participants, in Wave 2, to indicate a) whether they recall taking part in this, or a similar, study in the past and b) the degree to which they were asked to sign pledges (related to health or otherwise) in the three preceding months (from 0-not at all, to 9-many times each day).
+Approximately one year later, we returned to the same sample to investigate whether the effect of the pledge would be replicated over time.
+We sent invitations to all the participants in Study 1 and after three weeks of sampling, received responses from 297 participants, which represented 62% of the original sample.
+In the final sample, we had 39% females, with a mean age of 40.14 (SD=11.6).
+Participants were all assigned to the same condition they had been given in the first phase, and completed the study according to a design and procedure similar to that described for Phase 1, using the same matrix problems, the same order of questions, etc. The only difference was that in Phase 2, participants were asked to indicate: a) whether they recalled taking part in this or a similar study in the past; and b) the degree to which they had been asked to sign pledges (related to health or otherwise) in the preceding three months (from 0–not at all, to 9–many times each day).